 "Pacific MFA is run by writers and attended by writers—people who look and listen and read and make, and then gather to testify about the craft and art of writing.
 It’s not a careerist program.
 It’s not a competitive program.
 Pacific MFA is a supportive and lively program, run with intelligence, compassion and vision.
 Applying to the program is one of my life’s best decisions, and I will always be grateful for the teachers and community I found in Seaside and Forest Grove."

-Lisa Allen Ortiz is author of Guide to the Exhibit, winner of the 2016 Perugia Press Prize.
-She is also the author of two chapbooks: Turns Out (2011) and Self Portrait as a Clock (2013).
+Lisa Allen Ortiz is author of Guide to the Exhibit (Perugia Press, 2016), winner of the 2016 Perugia Press Prize.
+She is also the author of two chapbooks: Turns Out (Main Street Rag Press, 2011) and Self Portrait as a Clock (Finishing Line Press, 2013).
 Her poems and translations have appeared in Best New Poets 2013, Verse Daily, Narrative, The Literary Review and Beloit Poetry Journal.
 She has been nominated for a Pushcart Prize and awarded two Dorothy Sargent Rosenberg prizes.
-More information can be found at her website.

 Tim O'Leary (Fiction, 2015)